 Adler Planetarium Summer Film Fest

 A new 8K resolution system has been installed and is ready to project crystal clear images for a completely immersive and informative experience.
-Choose from films like We are Astronomers, Asteroid: Mission Extreme, Passport to the Universe and more.
+Choose from films like Planet Nine, Imagine the Moon and more.
 For a full schedule, consult their website.

 While the Film Fest is the perfect excuse to visit Adler Planetarium, there are tons of other things to do while you’re there too.
 Travel 91 billion light years through space as you enjoy state-of-the-art exhibits, shows and more.

-Getting in: Adler Planetarium tickets are included on Go Chicago Card.
+Getting in: Adler Planetarium tickets are included on Go Chicago pass.
 Summer Film Fest access is included with your Adler Planetarium general admission ticket as well.

 The Art Institute of Chicago

-Named one of the top museums in the world year after year, the Art Institute of Chicago is a can’t-miss.
+Named one of the top museums in the world year after year, the Art Institute of Chicago is a must-see.

-While it offers exceptional programming all the time, summer is a great time to take advantage of the family events calendar, which features special workshops and family gallery tours.
+While it offers exceptional programming all the time, summer is a great time to take advantage of the family events calendar.
+Don’t miss the chance to experience special workshops and family gallery tours.

 Home to some of the highest-quality works of art on Earth, its collections represent diverse artistic traditions from all over the world.
 From the famous Chagall windows to iconic paintings like “American Gothic” and “Paris Street, Rainy Day,” you’ll find so many instantly recognizable pieces and artifacts in this marvelous museum.

-Don’t forget to check out their impressive and ever-changing array of special exhibits, including several on architecture and design, Spanish painting, medieval art, and more.
+Don’t forget to check out their impressive and ever-changing array of special exhibits.
+It includes several exhibits on architecture and design, Spanish painting, medieval art, and more.

-A su llegada: Art Institute of Chicago tickets are included with the Go Chicago Card.
+A su llegada: Art Institute of Chicago tickets are included with the Go Chicago pass.
 Special exhibits may be separately ticketed.

 Museum of Contemporary Art (MCA)